- Veg Scheme

 - Log In

-This warming, nourishing winter soup makes a simple yet satisfying rustic meal.
+This nourishing soup makes a simple yet satisfying rustic meal.
 The vegetables for the base in this recipe are carrots, onions and fennel but celery, kohl rabi or leeks would work as suitable alternitives, depending on what you have in your veg bag.
 Serve with some crusty bread.

 1 medium yellow onion, diced